 It is extremely important that I know of any medical conditions and medications.
 If this information should change during the school year, contact the Health Office and let me know.

-If a student feels ill during the school day, they should report their complaint to the classroom teacher for referral to the nurse.
+If a student feels ill during the school day, they should report their complaint to the classroom teacher for a referral to the nurse.
 Students are not to contact their parents directly via cell phone regarding illness unless prior arrangements have been made with the nurse.
 Please keep your child home if they have fever, diarrhea, vomiting, deep cough, or a potentially communicable disease.
 Children with a fever of 100 degrees or more must be fever-free for 24 hours without the use of fever reducing medications before returning to school.
 Children vomiting or who have diarrhea must be free from sypmtoms for 24 hours with out the use of anti-diarrheal or antimetic medications.
 If your child has been diagnosed with contagious illness, please contact the Health Center so parents of other students in the class can be notified.
 Please call your child's doctor for advice on an ill child.
 Do not send ill students to school to be evaluated by the nurse.

 ** NEW this year - 2019.
 All medications prescribed by a Doctor now require a Doctor's note to accompany the medication in a pharmacy labled container/box.
 If your child needs to take medication during the school day, complete a medication consent form (available in my office) and provide the medication in the original container.
 We do not supply over-the-counter medication at school.
 If your child needs over-the-counter medication; you must bring it in its original container, new, unopened and indicated for the use of children.